ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2022.md

 Each Director should as far as possible, avoid situations where there might reasonably appear to be conflicts of interest.
 When facing a potential conflict of interest, the affected Director should make prompt disclosure to the Board and recuse himself/herself from discussions and decisions involving the issues of conflict, unless the Board is of the opinion that his/her participation is necessary.

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000046_d276845156b81cd2fff5b8e997c3c1ec4e01b1f84d6bfe70d947ddd80c426aa4.png)
+**Description**: The image displays the words "CORPORATE" on top of "GOVERNANCE," both rendered in a serif typeface and a muted purple color, suggesting a formal and professional theme related to business management or organizational principles.

 ## Delegation of Authority by the Board to its Board Committees (Provision 1.4)